nikita-tomilov/cv_data_transfer/README.md

 # cv_data_transfer

-## Data transfer using Arduino and Webcam.
+Data transfer using Arduino and Webcam.
 ## Requirements:
 - Arduino Uno/Leonardo/whatsoever with coloured TFT screen
 - Web camera
 - 2 PCs/Laptops/whatsoever
-- OpenCV 2.4.13 on “reviever” PC
+- OpenCV 2.4.13 on “reciever” PC

 Other versions MAY WORK OR MAY NOT.